A look ahead at air traffic

 Polderbaan Runway usage

-In the period of 15 – 28 April 2024, the Polderbaan was the most frequently used runway at Schiphol.
-About a third (33%) of flights used this runway.
+In the period of 10 – 23 June 2024, the Polderbaan was the most frequently used runway at Schiphol.
+More than a third (35%) of flights used this runway.

 Aalsmeerbaan Runway use last week